katcipis/sophia/notes/books/thinking-fast-slow.md

 be creative when you are in a bad mood, have ideas, make associations, etc.

 System 2 is much less affected, so you can still perform more analytical activities.

+## When Intuition Matters

+I'm always interested on anything that is related to intuition.
+At first glance it seems like guessing or some other vague thing like "gut feeling", and yet when you see what experienced people can do with it, it is remarkable.

+But it is important to understand how good intuition works and when it matters.
+Well, what would be bad intuition ?
+That is when you don't have any experience with a problem or the environment/context of the problem and follow your "gut" anyway, that is essentially a wild guess and if it goes well will be by sheer luck.

+Intuition is not magic.
+Intuition is part of the System 1 (hence why it is fast) but it must be grounded on two pillars:

+* Deliberate Practice (not just repeating the same thing)
+* Stable Environment

+The caveat is the stable environment.
+If the environment is extremelly dynamic/chaotic, even deliberate practice won't help you.
+The way intuition works is by pattern detection from your previous experiences, for it to be meaningful there must be a pattern to detect, and part of that is the environment.
+If the environment changes in unpredictable ways experience won't help you that much, including previous success.
+There must be some degree of predictability on the environment for expert knowledge to be valuable.

+That makes a lot of sense, I work in computing and it is remarkable how a lot of really smart people, with lots of experience and success, made the wildest/most stupid predictions about the future of computing.
+It is not that they are stupid, it is just that being smart and having experience won't help you to predict the future in this case, because it is unpredictable by definition.

+Of course that in more short term things, and building actual software, experience helps a lot, in the end there are a bunch of patterns on how people behave and structuers in software, so experience will be invaluable.
+But that doesn't transport to the overall future of computing, no one knows.
+Intuition can't handle unpredictability, it is not magic.

 ## Biases